 - Ask them how they feel about it.
 Ask them if there are some things you missed.
 Ask them if there are some things they see in you that you could correct.
 Don’t argue or get defensive.
 Just listen and thank them for telling you.
 Ask clarifying questions if you need to, but make sure to do it in a way that is healthy, not manipulative.

 How we do one thing is how we do everything.
 Strive to be an asset in everything you do and require that of your kids with the mantra of, “You are better than that!
 You can do this.
 I see more in you than you see in yourself, so until you see it I will keep pushing you to be better.
 Then you can take over and take yourself further than I ever could!
 I do this because I love you more than you could know.”

-Learn more about Teresa on her website For the Love of Teenagers
+-Teresa at For the Love of Teenagers